-Hazing refers to any intentional, knowing, or reckless act by one or more persons that occurs on or off campus, and is directed against a student for the purpose of joining, being initiated into, or maintaining full status in a university group or organization.
+Hazing refers to any intentional, knowing, or reckless act by one or more persons that occurs on or off campus and is directed against a student for the purpose of joining, being initiated into, or maintaining full status in a university group or organization.
 Such acts include, but are not limited to, the following: any type of physical brutality, such as, beating, striking, branding, sleep deprivation, exposure to the elements, calisthenics, any activity involving the consumption of a food, liquid, alcoholic beverage, drug, or other substance or any other activity that subjects the student to risk or harm or that adversely affects the mental or physical health or safety of the student, or any activity that intimidates or threatens the student or that subjects them to extreme mental stress, shame, abuse or humiliation.
 Giving consent to allow hazing is not a defense against hazing.
+Hazing may be further defined in the Student Code of Conduct.